Testing the simplifying assumption in high-dimensional vine copulas: Constant conditional correlation (CCC) test for

-\end{myprop} \begin{myproof} See \appref{proof_proposition3} \end{myproof} Thus, the critical value of $\Theta_\Myidx$ under the $H_0$ only depends on $\Gamma_0$ but not on $\Gamma_1,\ldots,\Gamma_\nPartitions$.
-Moreover, if there is a partition $\Gamma_{m^{\star}}$ such that the correlations conditional on the subsets of the partition are not identical, i.e., $c>0$, the power of the test approaches 1 if the sample size goes to infinity.
+Thus, the critical value of $\Theta_\Myidx$ under $H_0$ asymptotically (as $n \rightarrow \infty$, for fixed $M$) only depends on the number of elements $L_0$ in $\Gamma_0$ but not on $\Gamma_1,\ldots,\Gamma_\nPartitions$.
+In finite samples, however, the distribution of $\Theta_\Myidx$ under $H_0$ also depends on $\Gamma_1,\ldots,\Gamma_\nPartitions$ and the usage of asymptotic critical values derived from the limiting distribution $\chi^2(\nGroups_0-1)$ may result in an empirical size that is not close to the theoretical level.\footnote{ In extensive simulation studies in \autoref{secSimStudy} and \autoref{secSimStudyMultCop} it is demonstrated that the empirical size is often comparable to the theoretical level and the choice of the penalty function is analyzed in a simulation study in \appref{appPenalty}} Moreover, if there is a partition $\Gamma_{m^{\star}}$ such that the corresponding correlations are not identical, i.e., $c>0$, the power of the test approaches 1 if the sample size goes to infinity.
+Possible choices of the partitions $\Gamma_0, \ldots, \Gamma_\nPartitions$ and their selection will be discussed in the next section.